CUB's Guide to Municipal Electricity Aggregation

 Do I have to participate in community aggregation?

 No. Residents who don’t wish to participate have multiple opportunities to “opt out” of the program:

 1. When the community sends out an initial letter notifying residents that their electricity supplier will change, and;

 Even if you miss these two opportunities, you can get out of a community power deal at any time, and thanks to new consumer protections passed in Illinois, you shouldn’t have to pay an exit fee.
-But that’s a good detail to ask about when you’re considering a community power deal, call the company listed on the supply section of your ComEd or Ameren bill.
+If you want to exit a community power deal, call the company listed on the supply section of your ComEd or Ameren bill.

 Who Do I Call If the Power Goes Out?

 Even if you choose to participate in municipal aggregation, your utility—ComEd or Ameren—is still responsible for delivering the electricity you purchase to your doorstep.
 So if the power goes out in your home, you should call your utility.